abritopach/deno-movies-api-rest/README.md

     * Folder config: contains global application configuration.
     * Folder controllers: has a logic of the application and handles the client requests.
+    * Folder db: Local file that simulates the movies database.
     * Folder middlewares: provide functions that run on every request.
     * Folder routes: containing API routes.
     * Folder services: contains services.